DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 The spread on lip fillers comes down to volume, brand and hand.
 Half a syringe naturally costs less than a full one, and premium hyaluronic acid brands cost the clinic more, which lands on your bill.
 A doctor or aesthetics nurse charges more than a lightly trained beautician, and city-centre rents inflate everything.
-Because there is no set price for aesthetics in the UK, two clinics on the same street can quote figures that are miles apart for identical work.
+Ownership plays a part too.
+A single practitioner working from a rented room has lower overheads than a multi-chair clinic with a receptionist and a marketing budget, and that difference shows up in the price whether or not the injector is any better.
+Region matters in the same way it does for rent generally, with city-centre postcodes charging more than a small town a short drive away for what can be an identical syringe from the same brand.
+Because there is no set price for aesthetics in the UK, two clinics on the same street can quote figures that are miles apart for identical work, and the only way to know if a price is fair is to check what it actually includes.

 How to pay less